 To work as a specialist nurse, you’ll need to complete the below steps:

 - Obtain an undergraduate nursing degree or apprenticeship

 - Register with the Nursing and Midwifery Council

 - Gain experience within your preferred specialised area

 - Obtain postgraduate training

-- and for some roles, a nursing teaching qualification is needed
+- For some roles, obtaining the necessary nursing teaching qualification

-When it comes to obtaining your postgraduate qualification, fortunately most universities are able to offer flexible or remote working to allow you to earn whilst you learn!
-When nurses are obtaining their Master’s, it’s a great time to consider locum nursing shifts as it gives you the opportunity to work when your schedule allows it.
+When it comes to obtaining your postgraduate qualification, most universities are able to offer flexible or remote working to allow you to earn whilst you learn.
+For nurses obtaining their Master’s, it’s a great time to consider locum nursing shifts as it gives you the opportunity to work when your schedule allows it.

 What career path can I take as a specialist nurse?